kubernetes/kubernetes/README.md

 ### Kubernetes can run anywhere!

-You can run Kubernetes on your local workstation under Vagrant, cloud providers (e.g. GCE, AWS, Azure), and physical hardware.
+You can run Kubernetes on your local workstation under vagrant, cloud providers (e.g. GCE, AWS, Azure), and physical hardware.
 Essentially, anywhere Linux runs you can run Kubernetes.
 Checkout the [Getting Started Guides](http://kubernetes.io/docs/getting-started-guides/) for details.

 ## Concepts